JackyChiu/iOS_Calculator/README.md

 A simple calculator for iOS

 ----
+(Updated Jan 1, 2016)
+Calculator can now recognize order of precedence with operators.

 (Updated Dec 31, 2015)
 ANS key & square operator work now.
 Replaced the square root button with a button for negative numbers.